 Why Your Website Is Quietly Costing You $500,000 a Year

 Most daily fee golf courses already have enough demand to make more money than they do today.
 The problem is rarely traffic.
-The problem is what happens when golfers try to book.
+The problem is that too many golfers who want to book never complete the process.
 In many cases, fixing how bookings actually work online can unlock hundreds of thousands of dollars in additional revenue without adding holes, staff, or marketing spend.

 This article explains where that money is being lost, why it happens at so many courses, and what usually needs to change first.
 None of this is complicated.
 Other industries solved these problems years ago.
 Golf just hasn’t caught up.